CI-Problem-Visualizer/JenkinsEC2/README.md

 - Create the initial Jenkins user according to the credentials in `jenkins_creds.txt` by using `./jenkins_create_user.py`
 - Run `./jenkins_install_plugins.sh` to install the required Jenkins plugins.
-  The downloads can be flaky, so you may have to ctrl-C the script and re-run it, maybe even more than once.
-Eventually though it'll make it to the end.
 - Once Jenkins has installed all the plugins, go to the update center (`jenkins_install_plugins.sh` will print out a link to it at the start of script execution).
 Check the box at the bottom which says it'll make